kschuler/ling001/ling001/index.md

 ### Attendance
 There is no formal attendance policy, but attendance is highly correlated with class performance.

-### Exam policies
+### Exams
 - Exams will test understanding of concepts discussed in lectures and readings.
 Exam questions will closely mirror practice questions.
 - **Make-up policy**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
 Email your recitation section TA to make these arrangments.
 - **Rescheduling policy**: Only students with a religious conflict or an official university event may reschedule an exam.
 In these cases, students must provide documentation and *advanced notice*, so email your recitation section TA as soon as possible.
 Note that multiple exams on the same day is not a valid reason to reschedule.

+### Re-grade requests
-- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas.
+If you feel a grading error has been made, you must make a formal regrade request via canvas.
 TAs are not allowed to discuss regrading with you until you have made a formal written request.

 ### Linguistics journal
 Grading (50 points total):